Ultra-Black

 Ultra-black is one of the darkest shades of the color black.
 An ultra-black substance is defined as reflecting less than 0.5% of the light that hits its surface.
-This color is part of the natural coloration of some species of birds-of-paradise, butterflies, and fishes, and ultra-black components are used in telescopes, cameras, and solar panels to improve the efficiency of light capture.
+This color is a biological pigment and part of the natural coloration of some species of birds-of-paradise, butterflies, and fishes, and ultra-black components are used in telescopes, cameras, and solar panels to improve the efficiency of light capture.

 Discovery in fish

 The first recorded instance of ultra-black coloration being discovered in a species of fish occurred in 2020, when a group of researchers were examining fishes caught in trawls during research cruises in Monterey Bay, California, and the Gulf of Mexico.
 A total of 16 out of the 18 species caught in these trawls were found to have skin that reflected less than 0.5% of the light that hit it and that could thus be termed ultra-black.
 The specimen with the darkest skin, an anglerfish belonging to the genus Oneirodes, also tied some species of birds-of-paradise as having the darkest pigment in any animal, reflecting only 0.044% of the light that hit it.
 This ultra-black skin may serve several purposes depending on the biology, preferred food sources, and predators of each species.
 While most of these species likely use this coloration as camouflage to hide from predators, some of them, including fish that attract prey using bioluminescent lures like Astronesthes micropogon and Oneirodes sp., could potentially use ultra-black skin to catch prey unawares and prevent them from being seen in the light from their own lures.
 In some cases, ultra-black skin might also serve to block light that the fish does not want to emit, with ultra-black skin over the gut potentially blocking light emitted by bioluminescent prey while being digested.